Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 What is accessability?
 Making web pages and the internet accessible to all people, regardless of how they need to interact with the page.

 #### Universal design theory

-If you design with the furthest out individual in mind will end up benefiting all individuals who use the product.
-Ie. installing wheel chair ramps on sidewalks helps people with carts or strollers as well.

 One of the most simple yet effective ways to make a web page accessible is to use responsive units.